soderlind/read-offline/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Read Offline allows you to download or print posts and pages.
-You can download the posts in PDF, ePub or mobi
+You can download the posts as PDF, ePub or mobi

 == Description ==